Nkosinathi-Bonga-James-Mncube/AWS_Practice/Automate_s3_bucket_filter_type_insert_into_mysql/README.md

 **9.Run docker-compose mysql**
  - Set up MYSQL with docker-compose

-**10. Loop through folders download from s3 bucket for .txt files**
+**10. Loop through folders download from s3 bucket for .csv files**
- - Recusive search inside folder with '.txt', set fact results of location of textfile.
+ - Recusive search inside folder with '.csv', set fact results of location of .csv.

 **11. Execute python script to insert into MYSQL database**
  - Run python script to accept arguments:

-     a) .txt file path location
+     a) .csv file path location

      b) Name of folder of each folder